By Cynthia Chung

 By 1565, there were no fewer than seven Venetian cardinals, one of the largest if not the largest national caucus.

-After 1582, the oligarchical Venetian government institutions were controlled by the giovani, and the intelligence circle titled the Ridotto Morosini would form out of this.
+According to Tarpley’s work, after 1582 the oligarchical Venetian government institutions were controlled by the giovani, and the intelligence circle titled the Ridotto Morosini would form out of this.
 A leading member of this circle included a Servite monk named Paolo Sarpi.
 The giovani were interested in forming France, Holland, Protestant Germany, and England as a grouping counter to the Diacatholicon (Spain, Italy and the papacy).
 Out of the Ridotto Morosini Venetian intelligence circle would come the French Enlightenment, British empiricism, and the Thirty Years’ War.

 Here are a couple of quotes by Sarpi to give us an idea of his philosophy and character.
 He thought of man as a creature of appetites and that these appetites were insatiable, he wrote in his Pensiero, “We are always acquiring happiness, we have never acquired it and never will.”